dominickeehan/wasserstein-probability-flows/README.md

 `using Pkg, Pkg.add("JuMP, ......")`.*

-*Note that a (proprietary) license for COPT is also required; see https://www.shanshu.ai/copt.
+*Note that a license for the COPT solver is also required; see https://www.shanshu.ai/copt.
 The paper uses COPT XXXX.X.
-Alternatively, Ipopt can be used.
+Alternatively, with some changes, Ipopt can be used.

 ## Reproducing Output from the Paper
 You can reproduce Figure XXXX by running the script ".......jl".